daviddongkc/OIE_Spec/README.md

 # From Speculation Detection to Trustworthy Relational Tuples in Information Extraction

 ## Introduction
 About SpecTup: we propose to study speculations in OIE tuples and determine whether a tuple is speculative.
 We formally define the research problem of tuple-level speculation detection.
-We then conduct detailed analysis on the LSOIE dataset which provides labels for speculative tuples.
-Lastly, we propose a baseline model SpecTup for this new research task.
+We propose a baseline model SpecTup for this new research task.

+The details of this work are elaborated in our paper published in [EMNLP 2023](https://aclanthology.org/2023.findings-emnlp.886/).

 ## SpecTup Model
 ### Installation Instructions